kevnIBM/UCG-Repo/UCG/Configurations/Kubernetes/readme.md

        for /data
            - copy settings.js, flows.json, flows-cred.json
        for /code
-           - copy /examples directory to /code - tar first, then copy, and untar
+           - copy all liveperson file from the sdk(node-agent-sdk-master) directory to /code - tar first, then copy, and untar
+           - example of making copies of code directories - cp -a code  code-xx
      - unsecure files
        chmod 777 -R data
        chmod 777 -R code